 In the common engineering version of the graph, the vertical axis is stress and the horizontal axis is strain:

 where is engineering stress, is engineering strain, is the applied force, is the original cross-sectional area, is the change in length, and is the original length.
-The word "engineering" matters because these formulas use the specimen's original dimensions.
+The word "engineering" matters because these use the specimen's original dimensions.
+The slope of the initial straight part is Young's modulus:

-Worked Example: Elastic Region, Yielding, And Peak Stress
+Worked Example: Modulus, Yielding, And Peak Stress

-- The point at is still in the elastic range.
+- The point at is still elastic.

 - The peak near is the ultimate tensile strength for the engineering curve, not necessarily the fracture point.

-Common Mistakes When Reading The Curve
+Pitfalls In Reading The Curve

 - Using data from a curved region to calculate Young's modulus.